Yukesh432/transformer-model/readme.md

 **Decoder Architecture:** The function of decoder architecture is to generate the output text(eg. text-generation).
 The pretraining objective for these models are mainly autoregressive language modeling and masked language modeling.

+Example of Autoregressive LM:
+- The sun rise in the ...
+- One upon a time there was ...

+Example of Masked LM :
+- The [MASK] brown [MASK] jump over a [MASK] dog.
+- She was having a pepperoni [MASK] tonight.

 *Example:* Chatgpt, gpt-2, gpt-3 , PaLM, etc.

 ## Emergent Cababilities in LLMS: